fulldecent/freescout-sidebar-webhook/README.md

 Anything that makes it simpler (removes unneded code) or more extensible for most people (adding a couple post parameters in `boot()`) will be a welcome improvement.

-At this point, it is a non-goal to add friendly configuration of `WEBHOOK_URL` or other configuration options.

 ## Troubleshooting

 If something is not working, please try these steps so we can see what's wrong.